-Weeks since injury Rehabilitation plan 0-4 ✓ Wear the boot all of the time when walking. ✓ Use the crutches to take some of the weight off your foot. ✓ It is okay to take the boot off at night and when resting at home. ✓ Perform the exercise in the section 'initial exercises' below regularly to get your movement back.
+Weeks since injury Rehabilitation plan 0-6 ✓ Wear the boot all of the time when walking. ✓ If advised use the crutches to take some of the weight off of your foot. ✓ It is ok to take the boot off at night and when resting at home. ✓ Perform the exercises below regularly to get your movement back.
 You can start them straight away.
-4-6 Try to stop using the boot and to walk without crutches.
-Start around your house first, then try outside.
-You may want to wear the boot if you go on a long walk.
-Start the exercises in the section below labelled 'Exercises to start after 4 weeks'.
-6 -12 ✓ The fracture is healed. ✓ You can begin to resume normal, day-to-day activities but be guided by any pain you experience. ✓ Start the exercises in the section 'Exercises to start after 6 weeks' below ✗ Heavy tasks or long walks may still cause some discomfort and swelling.
-12 If you are still experiencing significant pain and stiffness, please contact us for further advice.
+6-8 ★ Try to stop using the boot and to walk without crutches. ✓ Start around your house first then try outside. ✓ You may want to wear it if you go on a long walk. ✓ Start the exercises below labelled 'Exercises from 6 weeks onwards'.
+8 -12 ✓ The fracture is healed. ✓ You can begin to resume normal, day-to-day activities but be guided by any pain you experience. ✓ If appropriate, start the 'Advanced exercises for sports rehabilitation'. ✗ Heavy tasks or long walks may still cause some discomfort and swelling.